marcus7070/camotics-nix/README.md

 ## Merge to nixpkgs?

 I don't think this is suitable for nixpkgs. `c!` in particular requires the whole build directory to be copied to the store, and it contains the complete libyaml package and two copies of it's headers plus a few other non-standard things.
 I also needed to build `c!` with GCC5 and CAMotics with GCC6 to avoid build errors.
+Gyp has been removed from nixpkgs and would have to be re-added I think.
+CAMotics requires an older version of v8 than current nixpkgs.
 But if someone from NixOS with merge permission says this could be acceptable, I'm happy to work on a PR for it.